 Classes for children from 18 months - 5 years

 Tiny Dancer classes are specifically for children between 18 months and 5 years.
 Early year development is very important and can give children the start they need in the world.
 Our classes are designed to help children develop at a pace that is suited to their needs whilst giving them the opportunity to explore and try new things.
-Music and movement have amen benefits at a young age alongside promoting an active lifestyle.
+Music and movement have many benefits at a young age alongside promoting an active lifestyle.
 We pride ourselves on helping children achieve and having a sense of pride and accomplishment.
 See below our list of classes.
 Booking is essential.
 Get in touch to reserve your children space.

 18 months +